Into the Jaws of Death

 Original caption: Down the ramp of a Coast Guard landing barge Yankee soldiers storm toward the beach-sweeping fire of Nazi defenders in the D-Day invasion of the French Coast.
-Troops ahead may be seen laying flat under the deadly machinegun resistance of the Germans.
-Soon the Nazis were driven back under the overwhelming invasion forces thrown in from Coast Guard and Navy amphibious craft.
+Troops ahead may be seen lying flat under the deadly machinegun resistance of the Germans.

 Into the Jaws of Death is a photograph taken on June 6, 1944, by Robert F. Sargent, a chief photographer's mate in the United States Coast Guard.
-It depicts soldiers of the U.S. Army's 1st Infantry Division disembarking from an LCVP (landing craft, vehicle, personnel) from the U.S. Coast Guard-crewed at Omaha Beach during the Normandy landings in World War II.
+It depicts soldiers of the U.S. Army's 1st Infantry Division disembarking from an LCVP from the U.S. Coast Guard-crewed at Omaha Beach during the Normandy landings in World War II.
 Sometimes appearing with the title Taxis to Hell—and Back, it is regarded as one of the defining images of World War II.